charlottecrevier/how-to/docs/pystac-into-xarray.md

 ``` sh
 --8<-- "how-to-guides/odc-stac-requirements.txt"
 ```
-To install odc-stac see [odc-stac installation].
+For more details see [odc-stac installation].

 <!-- START: Read with odc-stac -->
 ::: how-to-guides.odc-stac-example
     options: